What is the Best Form of Therapy in Phobia Treatment?

 Hypnotherapy Vs Exposure Therapy Brain Chart

-Our survival brain would much rather sacrifice new experiences and growth for the ‘better be safe than sorry’ approach.
-The amygdala is not willing to take any risks.
-Your happiness and mental wellbeing are not a priority for the amygdala.
-Just keeping you safe and alive is all that matters, even if that means you are scared and stressed out all of the time.
-This is why the amygdala’s reaction is disproportionate to the actual threat posed, explaining how phobias often seem irrational.
+Our brain would much rather sacrifice new experiences and growth for the ‘better safe than sorry’ approach.
+The amygdala is not, necessarily, willing to let us take risks.
+Our happiness and mental wellbeing are not its priority, but keeping us safe and alive is (and, you might argue, that doesn’t sound particularly bad).
+However, it doesn’t tend to take into account whether we’re spending all our time scared and stressed, which is why our amygdala’s reaction can be disproportionate to the actual threat.
+This helps to explain why phobias so often seem irrational.

 How Avoidance Strengthens Fear